Sutherland Springs church shooting

 2017 mass shooting in Texas, U.S.

-On November 5, 2017, Devin Kelley shot and killed 26 people and wounded 22 others at the First Baptist Church in Sutherland Springs, Texas, United States.
-Kelley was subsequently shot and wounded, then killed himself.
-It is the deadliest mass shooting in Texas history and the deadliest at an American place of worship, surpassing the Charleston church shooting of 2015 and the Waddell Buddhist temple shooting of 1991.
+On November 5, 2017, Devin Patrick Kelley shot and killed 26 people and wounded 22 others, including an unborn child, at the First Baptist Church in Sutherland Springs, Texas, United States.
+Kelley was subsequently shot and wounded, and drove away from the church.
+While being chased, Kelley killed himself with a gunshot to the head.
+The shooting is the deadliest mass shooting in Texas history and the deadliest at an American place of worship, surpassing the Charleston church shooting of 2015 and the Waddell Buddhist temple shooting of 1991.

 In 2021, a federal judge ruled that the federal government was negligent and awarded victims and families nearly a quarter-billion dollars.
 The 26-year-old Kelley should not have been allowed to purchase or possess firearms and ammunition because of a prior domestic violence conviction in a court-martial while in the United States Air Force; however, he was still able to buy the weapons because the Air Force did not report the conviction.
 In response, Congress passed new legislation that addressed gaps in background check reporting procedures.

 Shooting

 A few minutes after 11:00 a.m., Kelley arrived in a white SUV at the First Baptist Church in Sutherland Springs.
 Around 11:20 a.m., Kelley stepped out of the SUV, wearing black tactical gear, a ballistic vest, and a black face-mask featuring a white skull, and wielding a Ruger AR-556 semi-automatic rifle.
-He approached the church from the right, opening fire on and killing two people outside the church and continuing to fire on the building itself.
-He then entered the sanctuary through a right side door, where worshippers were attending regular Sunday service.
+He approached the church and began shooting.
+He killed two people while shooting at the building itself.
+He then entered the sanctuary through a door where worshippers were attending regular Sunday service.

 After entering, Kelley yelled, "Everybody dies, motherfuckers!" as he proceeded up and down the center aisle and shot at people in the pews.
-Police found 15 empty magazines capable of holding 30 rounds each.
-Authorities stated Kelley fired approximately 450 rounds during the estimated 11-minute long shooting.
+Police found Kelley's body was equipped with 15 magazines capable of holding 30 rounds each indicating Kelley held a maximum of 450 rounds.
+Authorities stated Kelley fired approximately 196 rounds inside the sanctuary during the estimated 11-minute incident.

 According to investigators, the shooting was captured on a camera set up at the back of the church to record regular services for uploading online.
 The footage shows Kelley methodically shooting the victims, pausing only to reload his rifle.

 Stephen Willeford, former firearms instructor who fired upon and injured the shooter forcing him to flee.